wdv4758h/pypy-extradoc/blog/draft/string-formatting.rst

-Note that we had to stop for a second and consider how big numbers might get and overestimate the size (44 = length of the biggest number on 64bit (20) + 1 for the sign * 2 + 1 (for the space) + 1 (NUL byte)), it took the authors of this post, two experienced programmers, 3 tries to get the math right on this :-)
+Note that we had to stop for a second and consider how big numbers might get and overestimate the size (44 = length of the biggest number on 64bit (20) + 1 for the sign * 2 + 1 (for the space) + 1 (NUL byte)), it took the authors of this post, fijal and alex, 3 tries to get the math right on this :-)

 This is fine, except you can't even return ``x`` from this function, a more